PrateekSrivastava1/ObjectVisualizer/README.md

 between object and the wall(or any other object).

 ### Utilized
-Utilized: Concept of Ray Casting, HTML, CSS, JavaScript, p5.js Library and Material Design Lite.
+Concept of Ray Casting, HTML, CSS, JavaScript, p5.js Library and Material Design Lite.

 ![Screen Shot](https://i.ibb.co/gJMtRK6/ov.jpg)